Sankararaman murder case: Arrests

 The case involved the arrest of Jayendra Saraswati and Vijayendra Saraswati, the seers of the Kanchi Mutt, a monastic institution claimed to be established by Sri Adishankara.
-Jayendra was arrested on the Diwali day of 11 November 2004 at around 11:25 p.m. in Andhra Pradesh, while Vijayendra was arrested on the Mutt premises on 10 January 2005.
+Jayendra was arrested on the Diwali day of 11 November 2004 at around 11:25 p.m. in Andhra Pradesh, while Vijayendra Saraswathi was arrested on the Mutt premises on 10 January 2005.
 Both the seers were in Mahabubnagar in Andhra Pradesh when the warrant was issued and the Tamil Nadu Police reached Hyderabad.
-Jayendra was arrested and brought to Hyderabad airport from where he was brought to Chennai.
+Jayendra Saraswathi was arrested and brought to Hyderabad airport from where he was brought to Chennai.
 12 men including Jayendra, were arrested in the case and five others surrendered in front of the George Town court.
 One of them confessed that he surrendered as ₹50,000 was paid to him for the surrender and the police arrested six men who arranged for the surrender.
 Appu was arrested on 11 November 2004 in Andhra Pradesh in connection with the case.
 Sundaresa Ayyar, the manager of the Kanchi Mutt was arrested in December 2004.

-Confession
+Alleged confession

-Senior Supreme Court lawyer KTS Tulsi told the court that the Jayendra Saraswati in tears, admitted to his role in the murder of Sankararaman from 19 to 21 November 2004 at an All Women's police station, Kanchipuram.
-The confessions were videographed.
-According to a member of the interrogation team, the Jayendra Saraswati acknowledged that Sankararaman had become a discomfort with his letters spanning three years, threatening to reveal the muth's misdeeds.
-He claimed to be restless and very disturbed after receiving the letters.
-He said Sankararaman's allegations angered him.
+Senior Supreme Court lawyer KTS Tulsi claimed in court that the Jayendra Saraswati in tears, admitted to his role in the murder of Sankararaman from 19 to 21 November 2004 at an All Women's police station, Kanchipuram.